 To examine the individual and contextual factors associated with moral opposition to science, we combine individual-level data from Wave 6 of the World Values Survey (WVS), which was fielded between 2010 and 2014, and country-level data from the World Development Indicators (WDI).
 In total, 89,565 individuals in sixty countries and regions completed surveys during this round of data collection.
-Country-level independent variables are not available for fifteen countries and regions.1 Three additional countries did not include necessary individual-level measures on the WVS questionnaire.2 Cases from these countries and regions are therefore excluded from the analysis.
-Additionally, 7.5 percent of cases are missing information on one or more individual-level independent variables.3 These cases are also excluded from the analysis.
+Country-level independent variables are not available for fifteen countries and regions.
+Three additional countries did not include necessary individual-level measures on the WVS questionnaire.
+Cases from these countries and regions are therefore excluded from the analysis.
+Additionally, 7.5 percent of cases are missing information on the dependent variable and 16.8 percent are missing information on one or more individual-level independent variables.
+These cases are also excluded from the analysis.
 In total, the results below come from our analyses of data from 52,548 individuals nested in forty-two countries.